mkubasz/cv/README.md

   <br><br>

 **Software Engineering** @ [Nokia](https://www.nokia.com/) _(March 2017 - January 2018)_ <br>
-  - Improve 3G technology.
-  - Create and implement the architecture to routing system in 5G technology.
+  - Implemented the architecture for the routing system used 5G technology.
-  - Scrum master role.
+  - Participated in all meeting as Scrum master.
-  - Working on a testing platform to emulate hole network. <br>
+  -  Created testing platform to emulate network and routes. <br>
   **_Technologies used:_** Python, C++.
 <br><br>